censorship-no-archive/ceno1/doc/threatModel.md

 In order to establish a secure signaling channel, Signal Bridges publish their public RSA key along with a quiz whose solution leads to a set of keys, hereon slots, that everybody can use to insert a page in Freenet.
-Clients generate a new channel, encrypt it so that it is readably only by the Signal Bridge and insert it into one of those slots.
+Clients generate a new channel, encrypt it so that it is readable only by the Signal Bridge and insert it into one of those slots.
 Eventually the Signal Bridge will poll the slots, discover and decrypt the request of a client and start accepting requests on that channel.

-However, in distributed storage networks such as Freenet, slots can be used only once and once consumed Signal Bridges will have to publish a new puzzle.
-A malicious adversary could keep inserting nonce and consuming the slots as soon as published, therefore causing a Denial Of Service on the channel establishment process.
-Previously established channels won't be affected by the slots flooding attack.
+However, in distributed storage networks such as Freenet, slots can be used only once and, once consumed, Signal Bridges will have to publish a new puzzle.
+A malicious adversary could keep inserting nonce and consuming the slots as soon as published, therefore causing a Denial of Service on the channel establishment process.
+Previously established channels will not be affected by the slots flooding attack.

-This is a medium risk vulnerability (it doesn't affect the security of users or Insertion Authorities) but an easily exploitable one.
-Future CENO versions will require from users to solve a CAPTCHA the first time they are communicating with an Insertion Authority, in order to stop spambots.
+This is a medium-risk vulnerability (it does not affect the security of users or Insertion Authorities), but an easily exploitable one.
+Future CENO versions will require users to solve a CAPTCHA the first time they are communicating with an Insertion Authority, in order to stop spambots.

 #### vi.
 CENO User machine compromisation / physical seizure

-Given that a user had not manually downloaded content from Freenet or saved CENO bundles, all chunks stored in the users' hard disk are encrypted.
-Even though it will be obvious that the owner of the machine had been using CENO, the adversary will need to know the decryption keys in order to prove that the machine owner was hosting particular content (see `Plausible deniability` in Security Objectives).
+Given that a user has not manually downloaded content from Freenet or saved CENO bundles, all chunks stored in the user's hard disk are encrypted.
+Even though it will be obvious that the owner of the machine had been using CENO, the adversary will need to know the decryption keys in order to prove that the machine owner was hosting particular content (see Security Objective "Plausible deniability").

 Compromisation of the .CENO/client.properties configuration file will leak the private signaling channel the machine owner had established with an Insertion Authority.
-The adversary could then use the signaling channel key to lookup previous requests by the owner and therefore learn about what URLs she had been visiting.
-In addition, the exposure of the Insertion Authority bridgeKey would indicate what kind of news sources the machine owner could be reading.
+The adversary could then use the signaling channel key to look up previous requests by the owner and thus find out what URLs she had been visiting.
+In addition, the exposure of the Insertion Authority bridgeKey would indicate what kind of news sources the machine owner could have been reading.

-If the adversary gains access to a CENO node in operation, they will also be able to discover the Freenet files (including CENO bundles/URLs) the machine owner had been accessing in that session.
+If the adversary gains access to a CENO node in operation, she will also be able to discover the Freenet files (including CENO bundles/URLs) the machine owner had been accessing in that session.

-We consider physical seizure of CENO client nodes a high impact, low risk issue.
+We consider physical seizure of CENO client nodes a high-impact, low-risk issue.

 #### vii.
 Freenet traffic throttling

-Alarmed by the ever increasing capacity of global adversaries to actively perform network interference, we are considering Freenet traffic throttling a possible scenario.
-It is known that Freenet users within China have been having problems with connecting with nodes outside of the country.
+Alarmed by the ever-increasing capacity of global adversaries to actively perform network interference, we are considering Freenet traffic throttling a possible scenario.
+It is known that Freenet users within China have been having problems connecting with nodes outside of the country.

-Efforts have been made towards adding support for obfuscating Freenet nodes' traffic but this is an ongoing process and needs the support of the pluggable transport implementors groups.
-At the moment there does not exist a project that has implemneted UDP traffic obfuscation.
+Efforts have been made towards adding support for obfuscating Freenet nodes traffic, but this is an ongoing process and needs the support of the pluggable transport implementors groups.
+At the moment, there does not exist a project that has implemented UDP traffic obfuscation.

-This is a high risk issue and exploitable only by adversaries who have access to the network infrastructure, such as ISPs.
+This is a high-risk issue which is exploitable only by adversaries who have access to the network infrastructure, such as ISPs.
 It is important to mention that usually adversaries throttle only outgoing connections and do not mess with in-country node-to-node traffic.
-In such cases, CENO will still be partially functional and can serve as the tool for sharing information among peers (see Security Objective "Resistance to active network interference").
+In such cases, CENO will still be partially functional and can serve as a tool for sharing information among peers (see Security Objective "Resistance to active network interference").

 ##### viii.
 Insertion Authority Network Interference

-This is a medium risk of low exploitability.
+This is a medium-risk issue with low exploitability.

 ## 5. Security Audit results (as of CENO v0.5.1)